axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-05-rgov-unpolished-thoughts.markdown

    <p>In a <span class="_paradigm">Radical</span> world, city governments are no longer in this business.
 Everybody is capable and has the means to build their own wealth.</p>

 <h1>Car Traffic</h1>
    <p>Let&rsquo;s take traffic next.
 I predict that all things traffic are going to change dramatically, very quickly.
-As I write this, CRUISE<a href="#en05"><sup id="bm05">&hairsp;&nabla;&hairsp;</sup></a> launched a driverless, Uber-like service in San Francisco.
-It won&rsquo;t take long before its price comes down to the point that it will not make sense for individuals to own and house cars.
-Our streets will not be loitered with parked cars.
-Eventually, a car can own itself.
-Autonomous cars will house themselves out of sight throughout an urban area and there  won&rsquo;t be cars parked on the side of roads.</p>
+For example, CRUISE<a href="#en05"><sup id="bm05">&hairsp;&nabla;&hairsp;</sup></a> launched a driverless car service in San Francisco.
+It won&rsquo;t take long before its price comes down to the point that it will not make sense for individuals to own and house cars.</p>
-   <p>The next development is to have intra-vehicle communication.
-With that and the sensor in every vehicle, we won&rsquo;t need traffic lights or signage.</p>
+   <p>Eventually, a car will own itself.
+Autonomous cars will house themselves out of sight throughout an urban area and there won&rsquo;t be cars parked on the side of roads.
+Our streets will be available for other uses.</p>
-   <p>So, take all things traffic off the city&rsquo;s todo list.</p>
+   <p>Something that could have happened many years ago, is to have intra-vehicle communication.
+With the right sensor in every vehicle, we won&rsquo;t need traffic lights or signage.</p>

 <h1>Infrastructure</h1>
    <p>Local city road construction and maintenance remains a task that somebody has to be responsible for, at least, coordinating.
 Imagine a company whose &ldquo;product&rdquo; is the public good, with expertise of where the roads are needed, and whose &ldquo;performance&rdquo; would then be measured via RADs.</p>